 However, even the best-laid plans can go awry.
 What if the fall is unusually warm, delaying dormancy?
 Or, what if a client wants to get a jump on the season and start reseeding earlier than the optimum time?
 A good solution may be Turflon Ester, according to John Law, director of technical services with ValleyCrest Landscape Maintenance, (formerly Environmental Care) in San Jose, California.
 Dow AgroSciences?
 Turflon is the turf application of triclopyr and it is designed to slow the bermudagrass down, shifting the competitive advantage to the rye for quicker establishment, without damaging the bermuda.

 Law suggests using four ounces per acre applied one week before overseeding and, if necessary, again three weeks after overseeding.
-Be sure to apply the Turflon before
+Be sure to apply the Turflon before scalping the bermuda.

 Out with the old

 In the last few years, there have been some important changes in approaches to certain commonly held overseeding practices.
 To reduce heavy thatch, for example, turf managers often aggressively verticut the grass just prior to overseeding.
 However, studies have shown that damage can occur to the bermudagrass and cause a slow spring transition.
 The verticutting process cuts up stolons and crowns, and, if done deep enough, could sever shallow rhizomes.

 If you need to de-thatch, do it in late June, according to Law, a time when bermudagrass can best recover from any kind of punishment.
 This way you have 12 weeks of full-on bermudagrass growth before overseeding starts.

 ?Around June, we notify our clients that it?s time to begin a de-thatching program,? says Dale Micetic, senior vice president of Grounds Control. ?Even though this is an add-on, we?ve had great response and have been able to complete this step in plenty of time.?